 These toilets provide automatic flushing, warm water washing and warm air drying.
-They can be operated by a range of controls, including remote controls, elbow, foot or hand operated switches or used as a conventional toilet.1,2 They may assist a person to toilet independently or allow a carer to assist without providing intimate care.
+They can be operated by a range of controls, including remote controls, elbow, foot or hand operated switches or used as a conventional toilet (Jones and Ryan, 2006).
+They may assist a person to toilet independently or allow a carer to assist without providing intimate care.
 Some of these models are more suited for sideways transfers for wheelchair users as they have a higher weight capacity.

 Some shower, over toilet & commode chairs can be used over these toilets to provide additional support and/or reduce the number of wheelchair transfers.

-In the UK it is illegal to install a water fittings that does not have Water Regulations Advisory Scheme (WRAS) approval.3 The powered toilets listed in this section probably already hold Water Regulations Advisory Scheme (WRAS) approval.
+In the UK it is illegal to install a water fittings that does not have Water Regulations Advisory Scheme (WRAS) approval (Water Regulations Advisory Scheme).
+The powered toilets listed in this section probably already hold Water Regulations Advisory Scheme (WRAS) approval.
 If they do not, ask the manufacturer for evidence of WRAS compliance before arranging installment.

 Some models can be wall mounted so they can be mounted at a height to suit you and there is more clearance under the bowl.
 These features may be particularly advantageous if you are using the bidet from a wheelchair, mobile toilet chair or commode.